Teddy34/gatsby-blog/blog/fp_good_parts/index.md

 ```

-The map function has also some longer-term potentials due to its mathematical properties that we will not address here.
+The *map* function has also some longer-term potentials due to its mathematical properties that we will not address here.
 It's a solid foundation for your codebases.

 #### Reduce

 This is the swiss knife of FP.
-It would probably be worth a full article about how to use (and many people have done so), but the truth is that I use Reduce quite rarely and probably so should you.
-Here are the important things to do know with reduce:
+It would probably be worth a full article about how to use (and many people have done so), but the truth is that I use *reduce* quite rarely and probably so should you.
+Here are the important things to do know with *reduce*:
-- Reduce is the operation of transforming a list into a value.
+- *reduce* is the operation of transforming a list into a value.
 That value can be another list, a single number or anything else.
-- You should expect purity from code in a reduce.
+- You should expect purity from code in a *reduce*.
 - Its best use is to build other tools (sum, group by, etc.).
 You can do almost anything with it.
 - The second best use is to encapsulate complex imperative (pure) code.
 This is handy when addressing performance.
 - It improves code readability by highlighting that a pure special operation is performed here.
 By providing a good name to the iteratee, it can be pretty fantastic to read.